krzysztofj1234567890/computer-science-basics-tutorials/aws_certifications/aws_architect_exam.md

 - An __Index document__ (default web page).
 - Error document (optional).

+### S3 Object Lock

+S3’s Object Lock feature allows you to enforce the “Write Once Read Many” (WORM) paradigm.
+In this paradigm, an object version cannot be modified or deleted; however, it is available for reading.

+S3 Object Lock protects your data from accidental and malicious deletion Object Lock needs to be enabled at Bucket Level.
+This feature also automatically enables versioning.

+Why can’t you enforce the WORM paradigm using IAM policies?
+The issue with IAM policies are:
+- The root user has full access and can remove objects
+- Identity and Resource-based policies may not be sufficient to comply with legal hold notice
+- It may not be easy to enforce operationally

+There are three ways in which you can use Object Lock:
+- __Legal Hold__.
+  You can place an object version on legal hold (__s3:PutObjectLegalHold__).
+  When a legal hold is in place, the object version cannot be deleted.
+  Lifecycle policies cannot delete an object version with a legal hold.
+  This feature lets you keep an object version for as __long as needed__ Once the legal hold is removed, the object version can be deleted.
+- __Retention Period__
+  We can also protect an object version from deletion or modification by __specifying a retention period__ In __Governance Mode__, anyone with __S3:BypassGovernanceRetention__ permission can override retention configuration and delete the object version
+  In __Compliance Mode__, the __Object version cannot be deleted by anyone__ (including the root user) until the retention period expires.

 ### Architecture Patterns

 #### A  company is concerned about accidental deletion of Amazon S3 objects.